Get a Pre-settlement Lawsuit Loan in Oklahoma Quickly

 While allowing our investors to cut back on their risk, simple interest also saves you money over the more expensive compound version.

-Cases that Are Eligible for Oklahoma Legal Funding
+Cases that Are Eligible for Legal Funding in Oklahoma

 Tribeca Lawsuit Loans provides funding to Oklahomans in a variety of litigation circumstances.
 We’ve helped thousands of clients in a range of cases like:

-As long as you are the claimant who stands to receive compensation, and as long as you are represented by an attorney or law firm, you likely qualify for an Oklahoma lawsuit loan.
+As long as you are the claimant who stands to receive compensation, and as long as you are represented by an attorney or law firm, you likely qualify.
+Car accident loans and personal injury lending are the most popular.
 Apply today and tell us about your case.
 As quickly as possible, our underwriting team will get back to you with an estimate of how much funding we can provide in your situation.

 Pre-Settlement Funding for Out of State cases

-Oklahomans can also qualify for pre settlement loans for cases that are being negotiated out-of-state.
+Residents in the Sooner State can also qualify for pre settlement funding for cases that are being negotiated out-of-state.
 You’ll need to meet the same qualifications as in-state lawsuit loans to apply for these legal loans.
-Tribeca Lawsuit Loans offers nationwide coverage and can assist you regardless of where your lawsuit was filed.
+Tribeca Lawsuit Loans in (OK) Oklahoma offers nationwide coverage and can assist you regardless of where your lawsuit was filed.

 Tribeca Lawsuit Loans has a 94% client acceptance rate, and we’re ready to add you to our list of satisfied customers.
 Fill out the form on our Apply Now page to get the ball rolling.
 You can also call our office at (866) 388-2288 to speak with a team member with questions about the legal funding process, help on your application form, or other matters.